michaelklishin/chash/README.md

 ## Project Maturity

-CHash is a young project but based on the consistent hashing implementation from Riak Core which is mature.
+CHash is not a young project and based on the consistent hashing implementation from Riak Core which is mature.